Paraminter/Paraminter.Associating.Semantic.Type.Apheleia/README.md

-# Paraminter.Associators.Semantic.Type
+# Paraminter.Associators.Semantic.Type.Simple

-Semantically associates .NET type arguments and parameters.
+Provides a simple `Paraminter` associator of semantic data about type arguments and type parameters.

 See [Paraminter](https://www.github.com/Paraminter/Paraminter) for more information.